 - The Harvest Wombs dropped the core, expanded on the prog, and picked up some Neoclassical Punk Zydeco Rockabilly tendencies.

 - Nomadic bumped up the Neoclassical Punk Zydeco Rockabilly even further and introduced female vocals, as well as changing the lyrical approach to more personal, meaningful subject matter.

 - The Flesh Prevails downplayed the tech in favor of a far more prominent focus on atmosphere, playing up the shoegaze, trip hop, post-rock, and dream pop elements and introducing clean vocals.

-- Older than They Look: Brian James is approaching 22, but between his short stature and overall young-looking appearance, he doesn't look any older than thirteen or fourteen.
+- Older Than They Look: Brian James is 26, but between his short stature and overall young-looking appearance, he doesn't look any older than thirteen or fourteen.

 - One-Woman Wail: Byanca Munoz's spots on "The Dead Sea" and "Venom Upon the Blade".

-- Out-of-Genre Experience: Nomadic had the ambient track "Silent", while The Flesh Prevails has the trip hop track "Alone with You", and Dreamless had the synthwave tracks "Fidelio" and "Les Silences".
+- Out-of-Genre Experience: Nomadic had the ambient track "Silent", The Flesh Prevails had the trip hop track "Alone with You", and Dreamless had the synthwave tracks "Fidelio" and "Les Silences".

 - Progressive Metal: Had elements of this on The Harvest Wombs, but really started to push this with Nomadic.

 - Purple Prose: Pretty rampant in their older material thanks to the lyrical approach boiling down to lots of pseudo-metaphysical and philosophical rambling.
 Hofmann switched to more personal lyrics on Nomadic because he felt that he wasn't actually saying anything of value and wanted to write lyrics that actually meant something to him.

 - Revolving Door Band: Had a ton of lineup shifts early on but gradually settled down.